josepainumkal/Model-Accuracy-Enhancer/README.md

 Our system can be trained using four different machine learning techniques.
 They are Generalized Linear Regression, Gradient Boosted Tress Regression, Random Forest Regression and Decision Tree Regression.
 To improve predictions made from a computer simulated model, please upload the data file and choose any of the ML technique.

 #### Instructions: ####
-The uploaded input data file should contain the observed data in the first column and their model’s predicted values in the second column.
-The remaining columns in the data file can come in any order and will be used as feature set to train the system.
+The uploaded input data file should contain the observed data in the first column and their model's predicted values in the second column.
+The remaining columns in the data file can come in any order and will be used as the feature set to train the system.

+## Screenshots: ##

 1) Home Page: Choose machine Learning Regression Method for training the data set.